pelias-deprecated/vagrant/README.md

 * [ChefDK](http://downloads.getchef.com/chef-dk/)
 * a system with ~4GB of RAM and ~50GB of free disk space to load a modest test environment

+If you're installing on OSX we recommend you download the latest from the above links.
+We've also tested on Ubuntu 14.04LTS, in which case we recommend installing from apt.

 Goals
 -----
 * to provide, via the included Chef code, a reference for installing your own Pelias system: